 As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 It’s all about organic growth and paid visibility — and what could be more important when we’re battling Google?
-Especially when you’re trying to hit those SEO KPIs
+Especially when you’re trying to hit those SEO KPIs.

-SEO and SEM are familiar terms to us, but do you know how the two fit together, and which one you should choose for your site and your goals?
+SEO and SEM are familiar terms to us.
+But do you know how the two fit together and which one you should choose for your site and your goals?

-What Is SEM and What Is SEO?
+What Is SEO and What Is SEM?

 The primary difference between SEO vs. SEM is that SEO focuses on fine-tuning a website to get free organic search traffic.
-On the other hand, the goal of SEM is to get traffic from both organic and paid search.

 For example, Google’s SERPs are divided into two sections: paid search results and organic results.